PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/keras/9/answer-0-1-2(2).md

-The issue in the code is that the regular expression used to detect list elements in the `process_list_block` function is incorrect.
-It fails to match the hyphen character ("-") at the beginning of list elements.
-This causes incorrect indentation and formatting of the list items in the processed docstring.
+To fix the bug, we need to correct the formatting of the bullet points in the `process_list_block` function.
+Specifically, we need to modify the regular expression used to detect and replace the bullet points.

-To fix this bug, you need to update the regular expression pattern used for matching list elements.
-The fixed code snippet is as follows:
+Here's the fixed code:

 ```python
 import re